-Table 4: Bayes factor under different weakly informative priors.
+Bayes factor under different weakly inform native priors r

-HO H1 Prior

-3.63 1 Normal(0, 0.21)
+H0 H1 Prior $3.63 \\ 2.14$ 1 1 Normal(0, 0.21) $Normal(0, 0.11)$

-2.14 1 Normal(0, 0.11)

-In sum, the Bayes factor can be a useful tool, but it should be borne in mind that it will always be affected by the prior, so a sensitivity analysis is a good idea when reporting the Bayes factor.
+In sum, the Bayes Factor can be a useful tool, but it should be borne in mind that it will always be affected by the prior, so a sensitivity analysis is a good idea when reporting Bayes Factors.
 According to Dienes (2011), its calculation depends on answering a question about which there may be disagreement among researchers: "What way of assigning probability distributions of effect sizes as predicted by theories would be accepted by protagonists on all sides of a debate?"
-One of the clearest advantages of the Bayes factor is that once the minimal magnitude of an expected effect is agreed upon, evidence can be gathered in favor of the null hypothesis.
+One of the clearest advantages of the Bayes Factor is that once the minimal magnitude of an expected effect is agreed upon, evidence can be gathered in favor of the null hypothesis.

-6.7 Model selection using cross-validation
+Model selection using cross-validation